Sculpture for the niches of St. John Baptist Church, Cirencester.

 Both sculptures bear witness to the centrality of Christ, and the importance of the Incarnation.

-Below is a short film produced by the Barn Theatre Company in Cirencester which gives some of the background details of this project.
+Below is a short film produced by the Barn Theatre Company in Cirencester which gives some of the background details of the project.
+This is followed by a BBC West Television presentation, a film clip taken on the scaffolding, and a film of the blessing of he sculptures by Bishop Rachel of Gloucester from a cherry picker.

-On the evening the statues arrived at the church, I was invited to give an illustrated talk on art and Christianity, which I called The Road to Emmaus - a personal journey of discovery through art.
-A transcript can be seen here.
+On the evening the statues arrived at the church, I was invited to give an illustrated talk on where I considered my sculpture stood within the context of Christian art as a whole.
+The subject has continued to fascinate me ever since, and has resulted in a small book entitled The Road to Emmaus - a sculptor's journey through time, which will be published by SLG Press later this year.